What to watch in primaries in Arizona, Michigan, elsewhere

 Several of the remaining candidates have baggage that could hurt in a general election against Democratic Gov. Gretchen Whitmer.

 Real estate broker Ryan Kelley has pleaded not guilty to misdemeanor charges after authorities said he rallied Trump’s supporters to storm the U.S. Capitol.
 Businessman Kevin Rinke was sued in the 1990s for sex harassment and racial discrimination — allegations he says were lies.
 Chiropractor Garrett Soldano hawked supplements he falsely claimed treated COVID-19.
-Businesswoman Tudor Dixon, who has been endorsed by Trump, has previously acted in low-budget horror pictures, one of which included a zombie biting off a man’s genitals.
+Conservative commentator Tudor Dixon, who has been endorsed by Trump, has previously acted in low-budget horror pictures.

 All of the candidates falsely say there was fraud in the 2020 election, with Dixon, Kelley and Soldano saying the election was stolen from Trump.